mapzen/documentation/src-tangram-new/intro-tutorial.md

                 color: [0.443, 0.439, 0.431, 1.00]
 ```

 To add water, make another called `_waterLayer ` that uses the `water` layer from the vector tiles source.
-This layer should also be drawn as a polygon and will follow the same format as the `_landLayer`.
+This layer should also be drawn as a polygon and will follow the same format as the `_landLayer`, except order and color should be changed to reflect that this layer represents water.
+Water should be drawn on top of the land layer for features like lakes and rivers that would otherwise be cut off if underneath.

 ```yaml
 _waterLayer: